What is a digital carbon footprint?

 • Empty your e-mail box regularly to reduce data storage.

-• Store data locally, use the cloud as little as possible (applies to private individuals, for companies with server structure "on premise" rather vice versa)
+• Store data locally and use the cloud as little as possible (applies to private individuals, for companies with an ‘on premise’ server structure the opposite is true).

 • Use WLAN networks instead of mobile networks.

-• Use a renewable energy mix (photovoltaic, hydropower, wind, biomass).
+• Use a renewable electricity mix (photovoltaics, hydropower, wind, biomass).

 Calculate your emissions, reduce your carbon footprint and support effective climate protection projects